 Sending monitoring signals over the public internet is inherently unreliable.
 HTTP requests can sometimes take excessively long or fail completely for a variety of reasons.
 Here are some general tips to make your monitoring code more robust.

 Put a time limit on how long each ping is allowed to take.
-This is especially important when sending a "start" signal at the start of a job: you don't want a stuck ping prevent the actual job from running.
-Another case is a continuously running worker process which pings Healthchecks.io after each completed item.
-A stuck request would block the whole process, so it is important to guard against.
+This is especially important when sending a "start" signal at the start of a job: you don't want a stuck ping to prevent the actual job from running.
+Another case is a continuously running worker process that pings Healthchecks.io after each completed item.
+A stuck request could block the whole process.
+An explicit per-request time limit mitigates this problem.

 Specifying the timeout depends on the tool you use. curl, for example, has the